 So you're using it and you've found a bug, that's great!
 Yes, Great.
 Because a bug found is a bug in the way of being fixed.
 Please do report it - reports via the GitHub issues system are preferred as our development is coordinated on GitHub, but bug reports to the rt.cpan.org queue or on the mailing list are fine too.

 Okay, so you've found a bug and after having forked the project on GitHub you have a written patch to submit the fix, that's really great.
-At the time, the best way to get a review is to request a pull from sukria.
+At the time, the best way to get a review is to send a pull request on GitHub.

 (If you're not a GitHub user or don't want the hassle of forking the repo, patches submitted via email to the mailing list are appreciated too, but pull requests via GitHub are much easier for us to track and apply, and thus have a much better chance of being applied!)